Belgium in the Eurovision Song Contest 2020

-Belgium originally planned to participate in the Eurovision Song Contest 2020 with the song "Release Me" written by Alex Callier and Luca Chiaravalli.
-The song was performed by the band Hooverphonic, which was internally selected by the Flemish broadcaster Vlaamse Radio- en Televisieomroeporganisatie (VRT) in October 2019 to represent the nation at the 2020 contest in Rotterdam, Netherlands.
-The song, "Release Me", was presented to the public on 17 February 2020.
+Belgium was set to be represented at the Eurovision Song Contest 2020 with the song "Release Me", written by Alex Callier and Luca Chiaravalli, and performed by the band Hooverphonic.
+The Belgian participating broadcaster, Flemish Vlaamse Radio- en Televisieomroeporganisatie (VRT), internally selected its entry for the contest.
+The band was announced on 1 October 2019, and the song, "Release Me", was presented to the public on 17 February 2020.

-Belgium was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 12 May 2020.
+Belgium was drawn to compete in the first semi-final of the Eurovision Song Contest which would have taken place on 12 May 2020.
 However, the contest was cancelled due to the COVID-19 pandemic.